Chanteur et guitariste

 45 rpm rockabilly record containing Jody Chastain's My My and Jody's Beat.

-Talents : Singer, Guitar, Steel Guitar
+Talents : Vocals, Guitar, Steel Guitar

 Style musical : Traditional Country, Rockabilly